Is a holster that hangs from the belt that also attaches to the leg legal?

 Can I open carry using an inside the waistband (IWB) holster?

-Yes, provided it is attached to the belt, it meets the law requiring a "belt" holster.
+Yes, provided it is a belt holster, it meets the law requiring a "belt" holster.
 You cannot open carry in your pocket, appendix or the small of your back without a holster.

 Do I give up my right to conceal carry if I get a License to Carry?